 Promise anti-pattern

-If you are working with JavaScript promises it's likely that you have noticed before that there are two ways that you can catch promise rejections - either using the .catch() method or by passing in an error handler function to a .then() statement.
+If you’re working with JavaScript promises, you’ve probably noticed there are two ways to catch promise rejections: the .catch() method, or passing an error handler function to .then().

-Passing in a second argument to .then() is considered to be a promise anti-pattern.
-And there's a good reason for this.
+Passing a second argument to .then() is considered a promise anti-pattern.
+And there’s a good reason for it.

-In order to better understand this anti-pattern we are going to create a sample function that mimics how an API would work.
-Let's assume that we have a function that returns profile information of a user:
+To see why, let’s create a sample function that mimics an API call.
+It returns profile information of a user:

 function getProfile() {